beneviolabs/ft-allowance-agent/0.0.1/README.md

 - Prompt and context: Check the prompt construction.
 Check how many messages are being passed in the context and whether anything in them could be inducing hallucinations.
 - Model: Ensure you're not using `llama-3p3-70b-instruct` model.
 It doesn't seem to work well with nearai and returns responses as _assistant_ messages instead of tool calls.
 - Tools: If there was a tool call, check its docstring since this also affects the prompt.
-Only the first line is added to the tool description, the rest of the lines are parsed as args.
+Only the first line is added to the tool description, the rest of the lines are parsed into arg parameters and descriptions e.g. `{'type': 'function', 'function': {'name': 'save_goal', 'description': 'Save a portfolio goal (growth or allowance) specified by the user.', 'parameters': {'type': 'object', 'properties': {'goal': {'description': 'The numerical value of the goal in USD', 'type': 'integer'}, 'type_': {'description': 'Either "growth" or "allowance"', 'type': 'string'}}, 'required': ['goal', 'type_']}}}`.
-- Examples: Consider adding [few-shot examples](https://blog.langchain.dev/few-shot-prompting-to-improve-tool-calling-performance/) to the prompt.
+- Examples: Consider adding [few-shot examples](https://blog.langchain.dev/few-shot-prompting-to-improve-tool-calling-performance/) to the prompt to help guide the bot in generating a response.
+These live in fewshots.py.